HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ```
 </div>

-Now we need to import this module into our app module.
+We will need to import this module into our app module.
 While we're on it, now is a good time to import ng-recaptcha package as well.
 To do so, add the import lines `import { SharedModule } from './shared/shared.module';` and `import { RecaptchaModule } from 'ng-recaptcha';` to the top of `app.module.ts` and then add `SharedModule` and `RecaptchaModule.forRoot()` to your imports.
 You *must* use forRoot() on the reCaptcha module.
 Your `app.module.ts` file should now look like this:
 <button class="right copy btn" data-clipboard-target="#app-mod"><i class="fa fa-clipboard"></i></button><div id='app-mod'>

 ```